Guide to furlough leave - what it is and how it works

-Many businesses are unable to operate (either partially or fully) during the coronavirus lockdown.
-The Coronavirus Job Retention Scheme (JRS) provides that HM Revenue & Customs (HMRC) will reimburse 80% of an employee's salary to their employer, so that workers can be paid to stay at home.
+Some businesses are unable to operate (either partially or fully) during the coronavirus lockdown.
+The Coronavirus Job Retention Scheme (CJRS) provides that HM Revenue & Customs (HMRC) will reimburse 80% of an employee's salary to their employer, so that workers can be paid to stay at home.

-The Chancellor announced the implementation of the JRS on 20 March 2020.
+The Chancellor announced the implementation of the CJRS on 20 March 2020.
 The aim of this scheme is to provide financial support to businesses during the coronavirus pandemic.

 HMRC will pay the employer 80% of the employee's wages, up to £2,500 a month.
 The scheme can be applied retrospectively and backdated to 1 March 2020.
-The Government has announced that JRS will last for 4 months from 01 March 2020 to 30 June 2020, but it is possible that it could be extended.
+The Government originally announced that CJRS would last for 4 months from 01 March 2020 to 30 June 2020, but this has since been extended until 31 March 2021.
 All UK businesses are eligible to apply for it and to do so employers need to make an online application through a government portal.

-The JRS is therefore a mechanism through which employers can claim money from HMRC.
+The CJRS is therefore a mechanism through which employers can claim money from HMRC.
 It will not change any pre-existing Employment Law rights or obligations between the employer and employee.

 - HMRC have confirmed that the online portal opens on 20th April 2020, with the first reimbursements due to be made by 30th April 2020.

 - To be eligible, an employer must have set up a PAYE payroll by 19th March 2020 and submitted real time information payroll data by this time and workers must be paid through the PAYE payroll.

 - The Scheme applies to any employees who are furloughed "by reason of circumstances as a result of coronavirus or coronavirus disease".